 On 2018, Diana moved from Bogota to Brisbane to finish her Bachelor of Business Management at the University of Queensland and graduating from both universities.
 As her family travelled to Australia to attend her graduation, they went on a road trip to Sydney and Melbourne, enjoying the Aussie nature and the great landscapes.

 As Diana loved her Aussie experience, she decided to stay in Brisbane and pursue a Master of Business, majoring in Advertising.
 She discovered a passion for design and photography.
 During her studies, she has been the President of the UQ Latin American Student Association, promoting the language, culture and diversity of her beloved land.

 Her dream is to go to Greece and enjoy the breath away views to the ocean… Diana truly believes that travelling is a great opportunity for every youth to learn and raise their aspirations!

 Kiwi through and through, Blair was lucky to be born into a family of keen travellers.
 Being able to go on overseas trips with his family opened Blair’s eyes to the wonder of international travel from an early age.

 Blair is a sports nut, playing just about every sport available growing up.
 His passion lies on the football field, where he still plays competitively today.
 He is a die-hard Arsenal fan!

-Blair graduated from the prestigious Westlake Boys’ High School.
+Blair graduated from Westlake Boys’ High School in Auckland.
 Representing the football 1st XI for three years, he saw the vast opportunities that can arise through competitive team sport.
-He then went on to study a Bachelor of Business Studies at Massey University, before deferring his studies to take up a fantastic opportunity at Student Horizons.
+He then went on to study a Bachelor of Business Studies, before taking up a fantastic opportunity at Student Horizons.